Coronavirus fears grip South Korea; China reports drop in new infections

 The vast majority of cases and deaths have been in China, and more specifically Hubei province, of which Wuhan is capital, but the global spread appears inexorable.

-South Korea confirmed its first death from the virus hours after the mayor of its fourth-largest city urged residents to stay indoors after a spike of more than 40 new infections, most traced to a church attended by a woman who tested positive.
+South Korea confirmed its first death from the virus hours after the mayor of its fourth-largest city urged residents to stay indoors after a spike of 53 new infections, most traced to a church attended by a 61-year-old woman, known as “Patient 31”, who tested positive.

-Malls and cinemas in the city of Daegu were empty and its usually bustling downtown streets were quiet in scenes one resident likened to a “disaster movie”.
+Malls and cinemas in Daegu, a city of 2.5 million people, were empty and its usually bustling downtown streets deserted.

+“It’s like someone dropped a bomb in the middle of the city.
+It looks like a zombie apocalypse,” resident, Kim Geun-woo, 28, told Reuters by telephone.

-Daegu Mayor Kwon Young-jin asked the city’s 2.5 million residents to stay indoors as officials said at least 90 of more than 1,000 other people who attended the church were showing symptoms from what Korea’s Centers for Disease Control and Prevention described as a “super-spreading event”.
+Daegu Mayor Kwon Young-jin asked residents to stay indoors as officials said at least 90 of more than 1,000 other people who attended the church were showing symptoms from what Korea’s Centers for Disease Control and Prevention described as a “super-spreading event”.

 “We are in an unprecedented crisis,” Kwon told reporters, adding that all members of the church would be tested.
 “We’ve asked them to stay at home isolated from their families.”